-On this day in 1781, 1,500 soldiers from the Pennsylvania Line--all 11 regiments under General Anthony Wayne's command--insist that their three-year enlistments are expired, kill three officers in a drunken rage and abandon the Continental Army's winter camp at Morristown, New Jersey.
+On January 1, 1781, 1,500 soldiers from the Pennsylvania Line—all 11 regiments under General Anthony Wayne’s command—insist that their three-year enlistments are expired, kill three officers in a drunken rage and abandon the Continental Army’s winter camp at Morristown, New Jersey.

 British General Henry Clinton sent emissaries from New York to meet the mutineers and offer them full pardon and the pay owed them by the Continental Army in exchange for joining the Redcoats.
 Instead, the men turned south towards Princeton, which they captured on January 3, intending to march on Philadelphia and Congress.
 From Princeton, the mutineers dispatched envoys to meet with General Wayne, who was following behind them.
 They aired their grievances and handed over Clinton’s men for eventual execution.